Sayyid Naquib al-Attas

 PROF. DR SYED MUHAMMAD NAQUIB AL-ATTAS

-A Contemporary Malaysian Philosopher/Theologian, Syed Muhammad Naquib bin Ali bin Abdullah bin Muhsin al-Attas was born in 1931 in Bogor, Java.
+A Contemporary Malaysian Philosopher/Theologian, Syed Muhammad Naquib bin Ali bin Abdullah bin Muhsin al-Attas was born in 1931 in Bogor , Java.
 His adolescent experiences were spent in Java during the height of the Indonesian struggle for Independence in 1945.

 Al-Attas in his person resembles the universal character of scholars of the past in the mastery of many branches of learning: religion, metaphysics, theology, philosophy, education, philology, letters, art and architecture, and military sciences.
+He is also an able calligrapher.

 He has contributed importantly to the history and origin of the modern Malay language.